 The Doobie Brothers gave black water a certain charm and romantic quality.
 Keep on rolling, funky Dixieland, pretty mama, Mississippi moon, and all that.
 Well on a liveaboard, black water is just gross.
 So basically the rule on Misty Pearl is to use the marina restroom for anything solid.
 Visitors are welcome but beware.
 We don’t like pumping out.

 At The Yards, this simple rule unfortunately isn’t so simple.
-There is a restroom, of course, with a code on the door.
+There’s a restroom, of course, with a code on the door.
 But the lock doesn’t work so the door always is open.
 Plus the code is 1234*.
 (Shhhh.
 Don’t tell anyone.)
-The door is about 5 feet from a dockside bar.
+The door is about five feet from a dockside bar.
 Bar patrons don’t really care about cleanliness.
 The entire A dock, however, is rising in revolt so maybe things will improve.

 In the midst of this came the Spring Rendezvous.
 Twice a year, America’s Great Loop Cruisers Association holds a conference for those on the Loop as well as those planning to do it.
 The Spring Rendezvous includes numerous seminars relevant to the northern half of the trip as well as general topics of interest.
 We drove down to Norfolk for this year’s spring event.